-If an offer is made in response to your demand, your attorney will advise you on the situation and discuss the pros and cons of accepting the offer.
-Oftentimes, a counteroffer will be made and your attorney should attempt to negotiate a higher settlement amount than the amount of the initial offer.
+If an offer is made in response to your demand, your legal team will advise you on the situation and discuss the pros and cons of accepting the offer.
+Oftentimes, a counteroffer will be made.
+Your accident injury attorney should attempt to negotiate a higher settlement amount than the amount of the initial offer.

-Your attorney should also explain to you the cost/benefit analysis of accepting a settlement at this stage in the case (before a lawsuit has been filed) rather than filing a lawsuit.
+Your personal injury attorney should also explain to you the cost/benefit analysis of accepting a settlement at this stage in the case (before a lawsuit has been filed) rather than filing a personal injury lawsuit.
 As discussed above, the attorney’s fee in a personal injury action under a contingency contract increases to 40% after an Answer to a Complaint is filed.
-If the offer by the insurance company only increases slightly throughout litigation, you may end up with a similar net settlement had you resolved your case prior to filing a lawsuit.
+If the offer by the insurance company only increases slightly throughout litigation, you may end up with a similar net settlement had you resolved your case before filing a personal injury lawsuit.

-Each case is different depending on the facts and circumstances of liability, the insurance policy limits of the at-fault party, and your injuries and amount of medical bills.
-You should speak with your attorney about all the pros and cons of resolving a case or moving forward prior to accepting a settlement.
+Each personal injury case is different depending on the facts and circumstances of liability, the insurance policy limits of the at-fault party, and your injuries and amount of medical bills.
+You should speak with your personal injury attorney about all the pros and cons of resolving a case or moving forward prior to accepting a settlement.

 6. Filing a Personal Injury Lawsuit

-If a settlement with the insurance company cannot be reached—mostly likely because they will not pay what the case is worth—it is time to file a lawsuit.
+If a settlement with the insurance company cannot be reached—mostly likely because they will not pay what the case is worth—it is time to file a personal injury lawsuit.
 Under Florida Statute, a personal injury lawsuit must be filed within four (4) years of the injury or accident.
 That being said, the sooner you file a claim, the better.

-Lawsuits are not always the best course of action, but sometimes it is the only thing that insurance companies respond to.
-They may feel greater pressure to reach a more fair settlement once the lawsuit has been filed against them.
-A lawsuit on your behalf is initiated by filing a Complaint in the Circuit Court in the County where the incident occurred.
+Personal injury lawsuits are not always the best course of action, but sometimes it is the only thing that insurance companies respond to.
+They may feel greater pressure to reach a more fair settlement once the personal injury lawsuit has been filed against them.
+A personal injury lawsuit on your behalf is initiated by filing a Complaint in the Circuit Court in the County where the incident occurred.

-Parties are also allowed to serve onto the opposing party a discovery request known as “Request for Production” which allows the party to ask for actual tangible documents relating to the claim and defenses.
-In addition, parties can engage in discovery through what are known as “Request for Admissions,” essentially requesting the other party admit to certain facts.
-For example, they may ask that the other party admit that the incident did in fact occur on a certain date and at a certain location, that the Defendant driver owned the vehicle he/she was operating).
+Parties are also allowed to serve the opposing party with a discovery request known as “Request for Production” which allows the party to ask for actual tangible documents relating to the claim and defenses.
+In addition, parties can engage in discovery through what are known as “Request for Admissions”.
+This essentially requests that the other party admit to certain facts.
+For example, they may ask that the other party admit that the incident did in fact occur on a certain date and at a certain location, or that the Defendant driver owned the vehicle they were operating.
 A plaintiff will have thirty (30) days from the date the discovery requests are propounded upon him/her to respond.

 A deposition is simply your testimony given under oath in front of a court reporter or stenographer who is making a transcript of the questions and answers.
 A defense attorney, or multiple defense attorneys depending on the case, will be the ones asking you questions at your deposition.
 Questions will generally reflect those asked in your interrogatories with specific and elaborated questions based on your responses.

-Your attorney will help you best prepare for the types of questions to expect.
+Your personal injury attorney will help you best prepare for the types of questions to expect.
 Depositions of experts retained by either side can and will be deposed when preparing a case for trial.
 Experts may include people like accident reconstructionists, biomechanical engineers, life care planners, or radiologists.

-A CME doctor is not responsible for your medical care; indeed, he/she provides no medical treatment to you.
-A CME doctor’s sole purpose is to evaluate you on behalf of the Defendant and more likely than not, render an opinion favorable to the entity that hired him/her (the Defense).
-Your attorney will explain to you what to expect should you have to undergo a Compulsory Medical Examination.
+A CME doctor is not responsible for your medical care.
+Indeed, they provide no medical treatment to you.
+A CME doctor’s sole purpose is to evaluate you on behalf of the defendant and more likely than not, render an opinion favorable to the entity that hired them (the defense).
+Your personal injury attorney will explain to you what to expect should you have to undergo a Compulsory Medical Examination.

 8. Injury Case Mediation and/or Arbitration